amoshong/CleaningData/Code Book.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

-# statistic description:
+# statistic item description:

-The set of variables that were estimated from these signals are:
+These signals in a sampling windows are futher caculated by:

 - mean(): Mean value
 - std(): Standard deviation